Posts Tagged ‘fraxel’

 Fraxel Restore Dual uses both 1500nm Erbium laser and 1927 Thulium fiber laser

-Fraxel re:pair® treatment—surgery-like results for the most severe skin damage
+Fraxel re:pair® treatment— for the most severe skin damage

 This is the most aggressive Fraxel treatment, it tightens skin, corrects severe damage, wrinkles, irregular texture, age spots/sunspots, sun-induced redness.
 There is increased downtime with this treatment, most return to routine activities after a week.